Quality Innovation Group

 These include innovative technologies, novel materials and devices, and digitalisation in manufacturing, in line with EMA's Regulatory science strategy to 2025.

-The group can support the development and registration of innovative technologies and products, by clarifying the regulatory requirements for manufacturing and control early on for stakeholders.
+The group supports the development and registration of innovative technologies and products.
+It does so by engaging with stakeholders to provide early clarification on the regulatory requirements for manufacturing and control.

-The group's work helps to avoid regulatory barriers and adapt regulatory guidance while ensuring products meet the required quality, safety and efficacy standards.
+Its work work helps to avoid regulatory barriers and adapt regulatory guidance.
+It also ensures products meet the required quality, safety and efficacy standards.

 • Digitalisation and automation of manufacturing and control